gmbrandt/HTOF/readme.txt

 arbitrary RA and DEC vs epoch given the Hip or Gaia covariance matrices (from the intermediate data) at those epochs.

-from htof.main import DataParser # really this will be one of three parsers, e.g. GaiaData from htof.main import AstrometricFitter
+from htof.parse import IntermediateDataParser # one of three parsers: GaiaData from htof.fit import AstrometricFitter

 # things we do once at the start of the code: